bennybp/BPModule/dox/tensor.md

-\warning Downcasting (casting away from the base class) although allowed by the C++ language is considered bad practice as it usually signals a poorly designed interface.
+\warning Downcasting (casting away from the base class) although allowed by the C++ language is considered bad practice as it usually signals a poorly designed interface and if done incorrectly can lead to subtle issues related to slicing.
 Serialization/messaging is usually considered the exception and is why we need to do it here.
 If I just opened Pandora's box for you by revealing its existence, please promptly forget it after you register your tensor class.